awwong1/Godville-Tools/README.md

   <li> Let the user know if the credentials are incorrect.</li>
   <li> Make it so that the user's password is not displayed when it's being typed </li>
   <li> Make a menu that displays all the different options. </li>
+  <li> Give user ability to specify which voice command he wants to send. </li>
 </ul>